The cursive word "Nope." written in shaving cream on a wooden floor

 9 Easy Ways to Say ‘No’ to Alcohol

 You thought you left peer pressure behind when you outgrew those high school football buddies, but Sam from marketing is here to tell you otherwise.
-He’s urging you with every bit of his bad suit, toothy grin, and slicked back hair to take a shot with the rest of the staff.
+He’s urging you with every bit of his sales ability to take a shot with the rest of the staff.
+It’s team happy hour, and you’re part of the team, right??

 Or maybe you don’t know a Sam, but you’re reuniting with an old friend for dinner.
-Great conversation is flowing, but they are hating that you won’t take them up on their offer to split a bottle of Merlot.
+Great conversation is flowing, but they’re hating that you won’t take them up on their offer to split a bottle of Merlot.
+They keep asking you not to make them drink alone.

-It can be challenging, especially in the early phases when you decide to quit drinking, to find the right words to say ‘no’ to alcohol.
+It can be challenging—at any time, but especially in the early days after you quit drinking—to find the right words to say ‘no’ to alcohol.
 So we’ve found them for you.
+If you feel comfortable telling folks that you’re in recovery, you absolutely can do just that.
+But if the situation or people make you wary of telling them about your recovery (or if you’re not ready to tell anyone yet), you can and should rehearse what you will say.
 As we’ve said before, if there were ever an occasion for stretching the truth, sticking to your sobriety goals is it.
 Here are 9 easy ways to say ‘no,’ from the straight up to the indirect to the fibbing.

 “No thanks, I’m good with what I’ve got.”

 The power of the mocktail, club soda with lime, or mineral water is not to be underestimated.
 Having a non-alcoholic drink in your hand will not only help you feel more natural, it will also put those around you (including bartenders) at ease.
-It’s a lot easier to say no to alcohol when you have a tasty replacement beverage within arm’s reach.
+In fact, having a beverage in hand can be a shield that stops others from offering you a drink in the first place.
+And it’s a lot easier to say no to alcohol when you have a tasty replacement beverage within arm’s reach.

 “Thanks, I’m okay.”

-Although Nancy Reagan’s ‘Just Say No’ campaign wasn’t a hit in the eighties, often all you need is a confident ‘no’ stated with a smile.
-If you’re questioned further, you can then decide to go into your personal choices or not.
+As advocates of boundary-setting so often remind us, “No,” is a complete sentence.
+When you’re offered a drink, often all you need is a confident “No,” stated with a smile.
+If you’re questioned further, you can then decide whether or not to go into your personal choices.
 But a brief, polite refusal with no explanation is absolutely socially acceptable.

 “I’ve had enough to drink, thanks.”